 Injured player finds new lease of life thanks to innovative brace

-“My SAFO Sport is not limiting me to do stuff; the usual day to day is brilliant.
-The comfort and the ability to do day to day activities has improved massively since using it,” says Paul.
-When he is Boxing, Paul leads with his left foot and would continuously catch his foot on the canvas “it [SAFO Sport] has a little bit more lift, so when I’m running, going to the gym, or doing anything that is more explosive, that little bit more toe clearance improved my ability to jump,” Paul explains.
+“My SAFO Sport does not limit me doing the usual day to day stuff, which is brilliant.
+In fact the comfort and the ability to do day to day activities has improved massively since using it,” says Paul.
+“The SAFO Sport has a little bit more lift, so when I’m running, going to the gym, or doing anything that is more explosive, that little bit more toe clearance improved my ability to jump,” Paul explains.
 As a result of his new ankle brace, Paul experiences reduced leg fatigue and is far more confident to leap over things during sport.

-Paul’s advice for anyone going through a similar journey is that drop foot “doesn’t stop you from doing stuff, it may slow you down a little and it may stop you from achieving a certain time or speed.
+Paul’s advice for anyone going through a similar journey is that drop foot “doesn’t need to stop you from doing stuff, it may slow you down a little and it may stop you from achieving a certain time or speed.
 But the SAFO has made a huge difference in my quality of life, it would be a lot more uncomfortable and I wouldn’t be able to do the things that I have done without it.”